Future Energy Park

 Future Energy Park will use high efficiency gas fired cogeneration technology to produce electricity, steam, and hot water for use on-site.

-The cogeneration plant will be equipped with two gas turbines, two (2) heat recovery steam generators, and two (2) exhaust stacks.
-The plant will have output of 30 MW (nominal) with any surplus being supplied to the local electrical grid.
+The cogeneration plant will be equipped with two (2) gas turbines and two (2) heat recovery steam generators.
+The plant will have an output of 30 MW (nominal) with any surplus being supplied to the local electrical grid.

 The cogeneration plant will use natural gas supplied by an existing pipeline adjacent to the site.